Cannon God Exaxxion: Exaxxion

 Exaxxion is the titular XXX Unit of Cannon God Exaxxion.
-It was discovered by Hōsuke Kano during excavation of what was believed to be a meteorite, then subsequently restored to functionality using his large fortune.
+It was discovered by Hosuke Kano during excavation of what was believed to be a meteorite, then subsequently restored to functionality using his large fortune.
 An ancient Riofaldian combat vehicle, Exaxxion's age dates back over 2,000 years.
 It is the most powerful XXX Unit in the series, due to its large antimatter power plant, which is able not only to store antimatter but also passively collect and produce fuel.
 This power plant design enables Exaxxion to handily outperform other mechs of similar mass, volume and construction in terms of power output.
 Exaxxion is irreplaceably unique; The technology used to construct its power plant can no longer be replicated by modern Riofaldian engineering as of the time of the manga's setting.